rvl-lab-utoronto/drake-tamp/panda_station/README.md

 `planning_utils.py` contains utility functions nessecary for interfacing with PDDL and creating the *streams* (generators).

-`streams.py` has functions/generators used in TAMP: picking, placing, and collision free motion planning
+`stream_utils.py` has functions/generators used in TAMP: picking, placing, and collision free motion planning

+`trajectory_director.py` has a simple system that sends trajectories to a PandaStation if they are available, otherwise it tells the panda to stay still